tboulet/StableBaselines3FullPipeline/README.md

 ## Permutation Invariant Neural Network

 This is a policy adapted for environments where one or several observations is a set of vectors.
 By contrast to classical `multi_mlp` policy, the number of vectors and their order should not matter for the agent.
 In this case, you can specify the policy as `multi_pinn`.
+For example, this could represent a set of points in a 2D space or a fleet of vessel caracteristics.

 <p align="center">
   <img src="assets/pinn_example.png" alt="Some RL environnements" width="90%"/>
 </p>

 For this you need to do those steps:
 - The observation from the environment must be a dict.
 The observations of shape (n_features,) are treated normally.
-The observation of shape (n_vectors_max, n_features) are treated as a set of vectors.
+The observation of shape (n_vectors_max, n_features) are treated as a set of vectors : they are first encoded vector by vector using a MLP, then we compute the mean, sum, min and max of the encoded vectors.
+The final observation is the concatenation of the normal observations and the encoded vectors.
 - Use the `multi_pinn` policy.

 Example :